programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-07.png" alt="Scatterplot displaying the relationship of population (in log10) in 15% of the sister cities that were randomly selected." caption="Figure 7.
 Scatterplot displaying the relationship of population (in log10) in the sister cities that were randomly selected." %}

-Now that we have created a basic plot.
-Let’s look at three important elements that can impact the look of our plot:
+Now that we have created a basic plot, we can dig deeper into how to change its look.

-1. Every ggplot2 function (eg. geom_point()) can take arguments to modify concrete aspects

-2. scales control how variables are mapped from the data to the plot.
-This affects axes, legends, etc.

-3. themes refer to the 'static' elements of the plot: the background's elements (color, lines, etc.), the fontsize, etc.

 We will begin by changing the size and the color of the points to have static values.
 We could also map a column allowing them to vary based on the data.

 ```